Implantable Cardioverter Defibrillator (ICD)

 ICDs are implanted in a hospital operating room or in a cardiac electrophysiology laboratory.

 What It's Used For

 Doctors use ICDs to prevent sudden death caused by certain types of heart arrhythmias.
-Your doctor may recommend an ICD in the following situations:
+Here are some reasons why a person might be considered for an ICD:

 Your doctor will review your medical history and allergies.
 He or she will ask for a list of your current medications.
 If you are taking medicines to prevent blood clots (anticoagulants), your doctor will tell you when to stop taking these drugs.
 He or she also will provide instructions about when to stop eating and drinking before the procedure.

 Before surgery, you will dress in a hospital gown and remove any jewelry and watches.